 Rio de Janeiro's dramatic landscape is punctuated by a series of forested mountains that tower over the city and cascade down to the coast where the steep cone shapes of Sugar Loaf and Corcovado frame the wide sweeps of Guanabara Bay that shelters this spectacular city from the Atlantic Ocean.

 Founded by the Portuguese in 1549 as the first capital of Brazil, Salvador de Bahia is one of the oldest colonial cities in the Americas.
-The Historic Center is distinguished by its religious, civil and military colonial architecture dating from the 17th to the 19th centuries.
+The city's Historic Center is distinguished by its religious, civil and military colonial architecture dating from the 17th to the 19th centuries.